 What Steps Should You Take?

 There’s a chance that your loved one won’t talk about the abuse because they’re scared of the other resident.
 Some seniors may have difficulty verbalizing their thoughts.
 When you think your loved one is being abused, you can advocate for them.
-Contacting a nursing home abuse lawyer will put a skilled and experienced professional on your side who will do all they can to get your loved one the justice they deserve.
+Contacting Thomas Law Offices will put a skilled and experienced professional on your side who will do all they can to get your loved one the justice they deserve.